Second booster shot appointments and walk ins available in Cork this week

 A HSE spokesperson said:

-On Friday May 27 Both walk-ins and appointments will be available between 9am and 1pm, appointments can be booked on hse.ie.
+On Friday, May 27, both walk-ins and appointments will be available between 9am and 1pm and on Saturday, May 28, there is availability between 12pm and 4pm.

-On Saturday May 28 Both walk-ins and appointments will be available between 12pm and 4pm, appointments can be booked on hse.ie.

-HSE Live are available to support with booking if required on Freephone: 1800 700 700.
+HSE Live is available to support with bookings, if required, by free phoning 1800 700 700.

 The HSE also state it is important that you do not go to a vaccination centre if you have Covid-19; if you have symptoms of Covid-19 or if you have been told to self-isolate.
 It is also important to check your eligibility online on HSE.ie before you book your appointment.